melezhik/outthentic-dsl/README.md

     # and try to find month 04 in a date string
     within: \d\d\d\d-04-\d\d

-Speaking in human language chained within expressions acts like specifications.
+Speaking in human language chained within expressions acts like _specifications_.

 When you may start with some generic assumptions and then make your requirements more specific.
 A failure on any step of chain results in immediate break.

 # Range expressions

-Between or range expressions also act like _search context modificators_ - they change search area to one included _between_ lines matching right and left regular expression of between statement.
+Range expressions also act like _search context modificators_ - they change search area to one included _between_ lines matching right and left regular expression of between statement.

-It is very similar to what Perl [range operator](http://perldoc.perl.org/perlop.html#Range-Operators) does when extracting pieces of lines inside stream
+It is very similar to what Perl [range operator](http://perldoc.perl.org/perlop.html#Range-Operators) does when extracting pieces of lines inside stream:

     while (<STDOUT>){
         if /foo/ ... /bar/
     }

-Outthentic analogy for this is between expression:
+Outthentic analogy for this is range expression:

     between: foo bar

-Between expression takes 2 arguments - left and right regular expression to setup search area boundaries.
+Between statement takes 2 arguments - left and right regular expression to setup search area boundaries.

 A search context will be all the lines included between line matching left expression and line matching right expression.

-A matching (boundary) lines are not included in range:
+A matching (boundary) lines are not included in range.

 These are few examples: